According to the Financial Standards Authority 41% of people don't fully understand how balance transfer cards work. So let us try and explain them.

 Do I need a good credit score to get a balance transfer card?

 Like with all financial products, having a good credit score increases your likelihood of being accepted for a balance transfer card.
 A lower credit score could mean you won’t be offered the deal shown - for example, you might be offered a shorter 0% period, a higher APR or a smaller credit limit.

 Generally speaking, cards with 0% interest do tend to be reserved for people with higher credit scores.
 So as soon as you're thinking about taking out a balance transfer card, it's worth working to improve your credit score.
 This way, you're putting yourself in the best position to get the best offer on a new card.

 What if I’ve got a bad credit score?

-If you aren’t eligible for a balance transfer card, Money Saving Expert’s Martin Lewis suggests a technique called the credit card shuffle.
-Instead of taking out a new card, you transfer debt between your existing cards.
-You can do this by calling up one of your lenders and asking if they’ll give you a lower APR if you move debts to that card.
+If you're planning on sticking to your current cards, it might be worth calling up one of your lenders and asking if they’ll give you a lower APR if you move debts to that card.
 Many cards offer special deals for existing customers, or will try and match market prices.